heathsc/gemBS/README.md

 ----------
 Changelog:
 ----------
+    3.0 Update help text to match new functions
+    3.0 Introduce standard analysis configurations stored within distribution 3.0 Switch gem3-mapper distribution to gembs branch on official gem3-mapper repo 3.0 Removal of incomplete files and roll back of db in the event of pipeline failure 3.0 Automatic removal of individual BAMs and BCFs after successful merging 3.0 Prevent pipelines hanging in event of failure 3.0 Generate ENCODE bed and bigbed files
+    3.0 Switch to python 3
+	 3.0 Switch to mextr for BCF filtering
+    3.0 Include fetch and build of samtools / bcftools during build process 3.0 Add dry-run capability to map and call commands 3.0 Introduce contig pools to automatically group small contigs 3.0 Automatic generation of contig.size files from index build 3.0 Allow use of in memory sqlite3 db as an option 3.0 Allow multiple instances of gemBS (possible on different hosts) to work simultaneously on the same analysis
+    3.0 Reduce and simply commands
+	 3.0 Add Dockerfile
+    3.0 Add multi-threading and multi-processing options for most commands 3.0 Use sqlite3 to track progress of analyses, file paths etc.
+    3.0 Added more flexible configuration options (new csv format + new configuration file) 3.0 Remove test dataset from distribution (distribute from web site) 2.1.0 Ensure commands run during pipeline come from installation 2.1.0 Added Singularity build recipe
     2.1.0 Add new command gemBS direct-mapping
     2.1.0 Fixed Makefile clean in tools
     2.0.2 Fixed bug related with the percentage of High Quality Variant in Variants summary report.